 Herb combinations are formulated as a liquid, powder or capsule to ease administration to your pet.

-Acupuncture and Chinese herbal medicine are often used together for better and faster results.
-For more information on Chinese Herbal Medicine for your pet, call Westside Pet Hospital today!
+Acupuncture and Chinese herbal medicine are often used together for more effective results.
+For more information on Chinese herbal medicine for your pet, call Westside Pet Hospital today at (541) 678-5440!

 Frequently Asked Questions about Chinese Herbs:

 Chinese herbal formulas have been used for thousands of years to treat disease.
 They rarely react adversely with other medications.
 The most common side effect when beginning herbal therapy is loose stools.